-Pray and start on the first Sunday after release.
+Pray and start attending church on the first Sunday after release.

 Ask the chaplain and volunteers you respect about their suggestions.

 Ask someone for a ride-a friend, co-worker or sponsor to their church.

 Meet with the pastor to discuss your situation and the church.
 The pastor can assist in finding connections, a job, counseling, and support.
-Has the church had any preparation in receiving ex-inmates?
-Which church worships in a style that you find comfortable?
-Will you be challenged there to grow in the Lord?
-Seek a church with people who offer encouragement, accountability, and growth
+Ask if the church has any preparation in receiving ex-inmates.